tpm2-software/tpm2-tools/man/tpm2_policysigned.1.md

     Optional, the policy qualifier data that the signer can choose to include in the signature.
 Can be either a hex string or path.

-  * **-x**, **\--nonce-tpm**=_FILE_OR_STDIN_:
+  * **-x**, **\--nonce-tpm**:

-    The nonceTPM of the session.
-The tool compares this against the current session's nonceTPM to ensure the validity of the policy authorization is limited to the current session.
-This can be specified as a file or can take a stdin input if the option argument value is a hyphen "-".
+    Enable the comparison of the current session's nonceTPM to ensure the validity of the policy authorization is limited to the current session.

 ## References